GoogleCloudPlatform/microservices-demo/docs/authorization-policies/README.md

 This guide contains instructions for configuring `AuthorizationPolicy` resources for the OnlineBoutique apps.

+_Disclaimer: this part is trying an experimental approach with Kustomize, subject to change as our tests will move forward._

 ## Steps

 1. You need to have a GKE cluster created with Istio or Anthos Service Mesh (ASM) installed on it.